iwswordpress/ndc-gql/COURSES-03/23-interface/GUIDE.md

 		POSTGRAD
 	}
 ```
+Enumeration types:

+Also called Enums, enumeration types are a special kind of scalar that is restricted to a particular set of allowed values.
+This allows you to:

+- Validate that any arguments of this type are one of the allowed values
+- Communicate through the type system that a field will always be one of a finite set of values

-When passing in as values in queries, us GRAD not 'GRAD' but return value from resolver needs to be 'GRAD'.
+When passing in as values in hard coded 'graphql' queries, use GRAD not 'GRAD' but return value from resolver needs to be 'GRAD'.

+???
+When passing in via Query tab or in client code, 'GRAD' will be needed. ?????

+Query

 We can use this to resolve Interface types if the names match up but it is really about being able to differentiate between types of interfaces.